SembaMax/android-automotive-rpi/README.md

 ## Booting the Raspberry PI
 Congratulations! you have made it that far.

-Now all you need to insert the SD card to the raspberry pi and boot it up.
+Now all you need is to insert the SD card to the raspberry pi and boot it up.